kyma-project/kyma/components/installer/README.md

 This tool installs components specified in installation CR.
 Please see CR template in the [installer-cr.yaml.tpl](../../installation/resources/installer-cr.yaml.tpl) file for more details.

-To define installation of a component you need to specify its name and namespace.
-You can also specify helm release name for installed component (by default the name of the component will be used).
+To enable installation of a component, specify its name and Namespace.
+If you want the release name to be different from the component's name, provide the release parameter.

 Example: